The Change From Christmas Season To Easter Season.

 Luke 18:31-43.
 Healing the Blind Man.
 Sola fide, by faith alone.

-[Textual note: many thanks to Matthew Carver, translator of Walther's Hymnal, recently published by CPH, for earlier comments on etymology.
-I have tried to incorporate those improvements in this year's version.
+[Textual note: many thanks to Matthew Carver, translator of Walther's Hymnal, published by CPH, for earlier comments on etymology.
+I have tried to incorporate those improvements in the current version.
 Any remaining need for improvement is due to me.]

 + Samuel, Judge and Prophet + - 20 August, Old Testament [image: Samuel and Eli]Samuel was the final Old Testament judge.
 Besides Deborah and an anonymous man in Judges 6:7-10, he is the ...